-Editor’s Note: PKMF’s authorization check of the UE with UDM requires alignment with SA2.

 4c.
-On receiving the Key Request message from the PKMF of the UE-to-network relay, the PKMF of the Remote UE shall check if the Remote UE is authorized to use the relay service based on the PRUK ID and RSC included in the Key Request message. .
-If the Remote UE’s authorization information is not locally available, the PKMF shall request the authorization information to the UDM of the Remote UE (not shown in the figure).
+On receiving the Key Request message from the 5G PKMF of the 5G ProSe UE-to-Network Relay, the 5G PKMF of the 5G ProSe Remote UE shall check if the 5G ProSe Remote UE is authorized to use the relay service.
+The relay service authorization check shall be based on the PRUK ID and RSC included in the Key Request message or the SUPI of the Remote UE and the RSC included in the Key Request message.
+If a SUCI is included in the Key Request message, the 5G PKMF of the 5G ProSe Remote UE shall request the UDM of the 5G ProSe Remote UE to de-conceal the SUCI to gain the SUPI.
+If the 5G ProSe Remote UE’s authorization information is not locally available, the 5G PKMF shall request the authorization information to the UDM of the 5G ProSe Remote UE (not shown in the figure).

-If the PKMF determines a PRUK to be refreshed, the PKMF shall perform the one of the following procedures:
+If a new PRUK is required, the 5G PKMF shall perform the one of the following procedures (as shown in the step 4c in the figure):

-- If the PKMF of the Remote UE supports the Zpn interface to the BSF of the Remote UE, the PKMF of the Remote UE may request a GBA Push Info (GPI – see TS 33.223[xx]) for the Remote UE from the BSF.
-When requesting the GPI, the PKMF shall include a PRUK ID in the P-TID field.
+- If the 5G PKMF of the 5G ProSe Remote UE supports the Zpn interface to the BSF of the 5G ProSe Remote UE, the 5G PKMF of the 5G ProSe Remote UE may request a GBA Push Info (GPI – see TS 33.223[9]) for the 5G ProSe Remote UE from the BSF.
+When requesting the GPI, the 5G PKMF shall include a PRUK ID in the P-TID field.
 On receiving the GPI, the 5G PKMF shall use Ks(_ext)_NAF as the PRUK.

-- If the PKMF supports the SBI interface to the BSF of the Remote UE, the PKMF may request the GPI via SBI interface as described in TS 33.223[xx].
+- If the 5G PKMF supports the SBI interface to the BSF of the 5G ProSe Remote UE, the 5G PKMF may request the GPI via SBI interface as described in TS 33.223[9].
 On receiving the GPI, the 5G PKMF shall use Ks(_ext)_NAF as the PRUK.

-- If the PKMF of the Remote UE supports the PC4a interface to the HSS of the UE, then the PKMF of Remote UE may request a GBA Authentication Vector (AV) for the Remote UE from the HSS.
-On receiving the AV, the PKMF locally forms the GPI including a PRUK ID in the P-TID field.
-The PKMF shall use Ks(_ext)_NAF as the PRUK.
+- If the 5G PKMF of the 5G ProSe Remote UE supports the PC4a interface to the HSS of the UE, then the 5G PKMF of 5G ProSe Remote UE may request a GBA Authentication Vector (AV) for the 5G ProSe Remote UE from the HSS.
+On receiving the AV, the 5G PKMF locally forms the GPI including a PRUK ID in the P-TID field.
+The 5G PKMF shall use Ks(_ext)_NAF as the PRUK.

-- If the PKMF is co-located or integrated with BSF functionality and supports the SBI interface to the UDM/HSS of the Remote UE, the PKMF may request the GBA AV via SBI interface as described in TS 33.220 [8].
-On receiving the AV, the PKMF locally forms the GPI including a PRUK ID in the P-TID field.
-The PKMF shall use Ks(_ext)_NAF as the PRUK.
+- If the 5G PKMF is co-located or integrated with BSF functionality and supports the SBI interface to the UDM/HSS of the 5G ProSe Remote UE, the 5G PKMF may request the GBA AV via SBI interface as described in TS 33.220 [8].
+On receiving the AV, the 5G PKMF locally forms the GPI including a PRUK ID in the P-TID field.
+The 5G PKMF shall use Ks(_ext)_NAF as the PRUK.

-Editor’s Note: GBA push info (GPI) aspects are still under discussion in TR 33.847 [x] therefore additional details for GPI handling are FFS.
+NOTE 5: GPI is supported only when GBA is used.

-The PKMF of the remote UE shall generate KNRP freshness parameter 2 and derive KNRP using the PRUK identified by PRUK ID, RSC, KNRP freshness parameter 1 and KNRP freshness parameter 2.
-Then, the PKMF of the remote UE sends a Key Response message that contains KNRP and KNRP freshness parameter 2 to the PKMF of the UE-to-network relay.
+4d.
+The 5G PKMF of the 5G ProSe Remote UE shall generate KNRP freshness parameter 2 and derive KNRP using the PRUK identified by PRUK ID, RSC, KNRP freshness parameter 1 and KNRP freshness parameter 2.
+Then, the 5G PKMF of the 5G ProSe Remote UE sends a Key Response message that contains KNRP and KNRP freshness parameter 2 and the PC5 security policies of the relay service to the 5G PKMF of the 5G ProSe UE-to-Network Relay.
 This message shall include GPI if generated.

-4d.
-The PKMF of the UE-to-network relay sends the Key Response message to the UE-to-network relay.
+4e.
+The 5G PKMF of the 5G ProSe UE-to-Network Relay sends the Key Response message to the 5G ProSe UE-to-Network Relay, which includes the PC5 security policies of the relay service.